Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Algorithm

 \section{\FPT Algorithm}

-The main result of this section is an \FPT algorithm for some \FairVE problems parameterized by $\MSs$ and $|\phi|$ which proves \cref{thm:main-fpt}.
+The main result of this section is an \FPT algorithm for some \MSOo-\FairVE problems parameterized by $|D_G|$ and $|\phi|$, which proves \cref{thm:main-fpt}.
 Recall that we cannot give an \FPT algorithm for the most general version of the problem, as we show in \cref{sec:hardness} that the problem is \W{1}-hard.
-Hence, here, with the conditions we impose on the problem instance, we are close to a fine line where the \FairVE problem becomes hard.
+Hence, here, with the conditions we impose on the problem instance, we are close to the fine line where the \FairVE problems become hard.
+Now, we state our main theorem.